 Now that we've covered the myths, let's get stuck into what to look out for.

-A bed bug bite looks like a small welt, and it burns and/or itches like crazy.
-And I mean, itchy.
-I've never experienced anything like it!
+A bedbug bite looks like a small welt, and it burns and/or itches like crazy.

-One distinguishing feature of bed bugs bites is that they often appear in a row of three.
+One distinguishing feature of bedbugs bites is that they often appear in a row of three.
 People will joke that when they bite you, they go for breakfast, lunch, and dinner while they're there!
-When I was bitten, the vast majority of mine were in groups of three, but some were spread out and others were in clusters, so don't assume it's something else if your bites aren't all in lines of three.
+Some bites might be spread out and others can be in clusters, so don't assume it's something else if your bites aren't all in lines of three.

 How to Treat a Bedbug Bite

-You should wash a bed bug bite with soap and water, apply some ice, and use an antihistamine cream or no-itch cream.
-(Do check out Brave Soldier antiseptic cream.
-It's the best no-itch, no infection, no-scar wound treatment around.
-Read a Brave Soldier review and then consider letting Brave Soldier guard your borders -- I always carry a tube in my travel first aid kit.)
+You should wash a bedbug bite with soap and water, apply some ice, and use an antihistamine cream or no-itch cream.
+Check out Brave Soldier antiseptic cream: it's the best no-itch, no infection, no-scar wound treatment around.

-The most important thing here is not. to. scratch.
-These bites are itchy and the more you scratch them, the more likely it is that they'll become and open wound and get infected.
+The most important thing here is not to scratch.
+These bites are itchy and the more you scratch them, the more likely it is that they'll become an open wound and get infected.

-If a bed bug bite gets infected while you're traveling (gets very tender, feels hot, and starts oozing yellow, white or greenish goo), you should consider seeing a doctor.
-I've seen doctors abroad when I'm sick -- it's been easier and less expensive for me than seeing U.S. doctors, and I got well every time.
+If a bedbug bite gets infected while you're traveling (gets very tender, feels hot, and starts oozing yellow, white or greenish goo), you should consider seeing a doctor.
 If you're not able to see a doctor and are traveling with antibiotics, consider taking a course if you're 100% convinced it's an infection.

 What Do Bedbugs Look Like?